strapi/documentation/docusaurus/docs/dev-docs/api/rest/filters-locale-publication.md

 :::caution

 - Querying your API with deep filters may cause performance issues.
 If one of your deep filtering queries is too slow, we recommend building a custom route with an optimized version of the query.
-- Deep filtering isn't available for polymorphic relations (e.g., dynamic zones and media fields).
+- Deep filtering isn't available for some polymorphic relations such as media fields, but it works on dynamic zones.

 :::